 - Cook out flour for a couple of minutes to remove flour taste, then remove from heat and add the cold milk a little at a time while stirring well between each addition

 - Return to heat once all the milk is added and mixture is smooth, continue stirring over medium low heat until sauce slowly comes to a boil and thickens to your desired consistency, don't leave it unattended as it may very well boil up and over the sides of your pot

-- Add a pinch of nutmeg and season with salt and pepper to taste, add Parmigiano cheese and stir.
+- Add a pinch of nutmeg and season with salt and pepper to taste, add Parmesan cheese and stir.

 Pre-Heat Oven And Assemble Lasagna